SJ5035 - Advanced Reporting (2023/24)

-Newsdays in news weeks will incorporate coaching sessions.
+News days will incorporate coaching sessions including voice training.
 Rather than a set programme of content, students will be led on a skills basis through a news agenda of the day.

 Electronic resources, including the university’s virtual environment, will be used by students and staff.